bknauth/UMUC-CMSC405_Computer_Graphics/README.txt

 These were all written using open source OpenGL library called glut.
 Each project except project 2 includes a Word document with explanations and screen shots of the program.
+NOTE: Due to extrememly large file sizes, I'm only including the source code.